GaspardCLD/GeoBoss/README.md

 npm install
 ```

-3. Create the ".env" files in both front and back folders, based on the .envsample files provided
+3. Create the ".env" files in both front and back folders, based on the ".env.sample" files provided

 4. Fill the database with sql file